 Exclusion

-Indirectly sending a hurtful message to the victim to let them know that they are not welcome to participate or attend a event.
+Indirectly sending a hurtful message to the victim to let them know that they are not welcome to participate or attend a event or deliberately not inviting them.

 Flaming